 Mike had seen this scenario before—someone he knew lying there, skull caved in, face barely recognizable.

 He knelt down, hands hovering uselessly.
-There was nothing he could do.
-Nothing anyone could do except wait for help that might already be too late.
+Nothing to do.
+Nothing anyone could do except wait for help that was probably already too late.

 *Not again.
 Not like Garrett.*

-Someone pulled him back—an employee, shouting something he didn't process.
+Someone pulled him back.
+An employee, shouting words he didn't catch.
 Red and blue lights were already flashing through the windows.

 Jeremy was carefully lifted onto a stretcher and wheeled away, unconscious and unmoving.
-Mike stood there frozen, watching until the doors closed behind him and Jeremy disappeared from sight.
+Mike stayed frozen, watching until the doors closed.

-Mike arrived at the hospital not long after and found Jeremiah in the waiting area outside Jeremy's room.
-Sitting rigid in one of those uncomfortable plastic chairs, staring at nothing.
+The hospital was a short drive.
+He found Jeremiah in the waiting area, sitting rigid in one of those plastic chairs, eyes fixed on nothing.

-Mike sat down beside him.
+Mike sat beside him.
 Neither of them spoke.

 Hours dragged by.
 Nurses passed.
 Machines beeped in distant rooms.
-The fluorescent lights buzzed overhead, too bright and too constant.
+The fluorescent lights buzzed overhead, too bright, too constant.

 Finally, a doctor emerged from behind the double doors.
 His expression was carefully controlled—the kind doctors practiced when they had to deliver bad news without breaking down themselves.

-"He's stable," the doctor said slowly, choosing his words with care.
+"He's stable," the doctor said, picking his words.
 "But he's in a coma.
-Right now… we aren't sure if he's going to make it."
+Right now… we don't know if he's going to make it."

-"Even if he wakes up," the doctor added softly, "the person you knew... may not be the same."
+"Even if he wakes up, the person you knew… may not be the same."

 Jeremiah took a shaky breath.
 "Can we see him?"

-The doctor hesitated, then nodded.
+The doctor nodded.
 "Yes.
 But only for a few minutes."

 Jeremy lay motionless in the hospital bed, his head wrapped in thick white bandages that covered most of his face.
 Tubes snaked from his arms.
 Machines beeped steadily, monitoring vitals that meant he was technically alive but not really there.